elastic/crawler/script/licenses/README.md

 # 3rd Party :tada: dependencies

 This directory contains scripts and files for generating a `NOTICE.txt` file containing all licenses for the third-party dependencies that Crawler uses.
+It will look at the SPDX license for Ruby gems.
+If this cannot be found, it will attempt to download the LICENSE file and add it to the project for future reference.
+When a LICENSE file doesn't exist (or is in an unexpected location or format), a manual override must be added.

+Downloaded license files are added to the directories `rubygems_licenses` or `misc_licneses`.

+All license texts are then added to the repository's [NOTICE.txt](../../NOTICE.txt) file.

 ## Types of dependencies